Medicare Advantage Plans

 Medicare pays a fixed amount for your coverage each month to the companies offering Medicare Advantage plans.
 These companies must follow rules set by Medicare.
 However, each Medicare Advantage Plan can charge different out-of-pocket costs and have different rules for how you get services (like whether you need a referral to see a specialist or if you have to go to doctors, facilities, or suppliers that belong to the plan's network for non-emergency or non-urgent care.
 These rules can change each year.
 The plan must notify you about any changes before the start of the next enrollment year.
 Remember, you have the option each year to keep your current plan, choose a different plan, or switch to Original Medicare.
 Providers can join or leave a plan’s provider network anytime during the year.
 Your plan can also change the providers in the network anytime during the year.
 If this happens, you may need to choose a new provider.
 You generally can’t change plans during the year if this happens.

 Even though the network of providers may change during the year, the plan must still provide access to qualified doctors and specialists.
 Your plan will make a good faith effort to provide you with at least 30 days' notice that your provider is leaving your plan so you have time to choose a new provider.
 Your plan will also help you choose a new provider to continue managing your health care needs.

 Plans can offer extra benefits

 Most Medicare Advantage Plans offer coverage for things that aren’t covered by Original Medicare, like vision, hearing, dental, and wellness programs (like gym memberships).
-Plans can cover more extra benefits than they have in the past, including service like transportation to doctor visits, over-the-counter drugs, adult day-care services, and other health-related service that promote your health and wellness.
+Plans can cover more extra benefits than they have in the past, including services like transportation to doctor visits, over-the-counter drugs, adult day-care services, and other health-related services that promote your health and wellness.